-As you’ve probably realised by now, AdSense can help webmasters make a lot of money from their visitors if used correctly.
-However, how exactly can you use AdSense to make money on your own site?
+As you’ve probably realized by now, AdSense can help webmasters make a lot of money from their visitors if used correctly.
+The important question is; how can you use AdSense to make money on your own site?

 Well, the first thing you need to do is to apply to become an AdSense partner here.
-Once you’ve submitted your application, it will take a few weeks before it gets reviewed, but as you can imagine Google get thousands of applications a day.
+Once you’ve submitted your application, it will take a few weeks before it gets reviewed.
+As you can imagine, Google gets thousands of applications a day.
 If your website meets certain guidelines, traffic, and quality metrics, then your account will get approved.

 Now you’ve got your AdSense account setup and your ads installed, how much can you expect to earn from AdSense?

 The bad news is: it’s tough to calculate.